MikAoJk/norwegian-holidays/README.md

 * JDK 21

 #### Build and run tests
-To build locally and run the integration tests you can simply run `./gradlew clean build` or on windows `gradlew.bat clean build`
+To build locally and run the unit tests you can simply run `./gradlew clean build` or on windows `gradlew.bat clean build`

 ## Using the library